 Many people like to make a delicious meal for dad on Father’s Day.
 However, food isn’t always necessarily lung-healthy just because it’s tasty.
 That’s why you should make sure the food at your family gathering is still lung healthy.

 A great lung-healthy option to consider is some form of lean protein.
 Lean proteins include foods like fish, chicken and pork, and they are all great choices for a Father’s Day meal.
 For example, many types of fish have vitamins and minerals that can benefit lung health.
 Also, greens like kale and spinach can be mixed with other lung-healthy vegetables to create delicious salads for your family meal.
 Try recipes like seared salmon with salad to create a lung-healthy meal the whole family can enjoy.

 Exercising together and eating a lung-healthy meal are 2 ways you can spend time with your entire family on Father’s Day while still looking after your father’s lung health.
 This is Russell Winwood wishing all of you a very happy and lung-healthy Father’s Day.

 Lung Health Institute Wants to Help COPD Patients

 Chronic lung diseases like COPD can be treated in many ways.
-For instance, the health care team at Lung Health Institute has created 3 Anti-Inflammatory Initiative™, or AI2™, plans that are designed to help COPD patients improve their quality of life.
+For instance, the health care team at Lung Health Institute has created our Anti-Inflammatory Initiative™, or AI2™, that is designed to help COPD patients improve their quality of life.

-AI2 plans contain many aspects that may help you.
-For instance, these plans offer information about specific foods that may support your lung health.
-They also offer information about sleeping, exercising and lung-healthy supplements.
-The information in our AI2 plans is intended to help boost your immune system and train your body to use fats as inflammation-fighting fuel.
+The AI2 plan contains many aspects that may help you.
+For instance, this plan offers information about specific foods that may support your lung health.
+It also offers information about sleeping, exercising and lung-healthy supplements.
+The information in our AI2 is intended to help boost your immune system and train your body to use fats as inflammation-fighting fuel.